Klingbiel/Manifolds.jl/docs/src/manifolds/spdfixeddeterminant.md

 SPDFixedDeterminant
 ```

-This manifold can is a submanifold of the [symmetric positive definite matrices](@ref SymmetricPositiveDefiniteSection) and hence inherits most properties therefrom.
+This manifold is a submanifold of the [symmetric positive definite matrices](@ref SymmetricPositiveDefiniteSection) and hence inherits most properties therefrom.

-The differences are the functions
+The differences lie in the functions

 ```@autodocs
 Modules = [Manifolds]